gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 - [] fix documentation syntax so that documenter.jl transforms the markdown correctly
 - [] extend zero() so that it works correctly for a Vec3D and we simpl.ify the zeroing of forces before new calculations
 - [] think about how pairwise forces codes have common-boilerplate, can this be abstracted away?
-- [] spread into more files, reduce code weight on each file (.5 instead?)
+- [] spread package into more files, reduce code weight on each file (.5 instead?)
-- [] modify LJ potential of random run to have a sigma and epsilon for each unique atom
+- [] modify LJ potential of random run to have a sigma and epsilon for each particle
+- [] user requestable plots with generic generation method - so we can track the position of particle i throughout a sim, or the mean velocity for a specific duration range and assume these are pictures generated in the local directory as the file that created them
+- [] Logging of velocity and position (and any other dynamic property) at a selectable interval

 ### Version 0.00.5